dsoto/ENSP-330-notes/README.md

-This is a set of notes for the ENSP 330 Energy Technology and Society class at Sonoma State University.
-It will be developed over the course of the semester as a supplemental reading.
+This is a set of notes for the GEP 373 Energy Technology and Society class at Sonoma State University.

+These notes will be used in the Fall 2019 version of the course.